Foliations of asymptotically flat 3-manifolds by stable constant mean curvature spheres: Related results in asymptotically flat Riemannian three-manifolds

 see \cite[\S5]{Nerz}.
 Note that $g_1=g$ and that $g_0$ is equal to Schwarzschild with mass $m$.
 Let $I\subset[0,1]$ be the set of all $t\in[0,1]$ such that the conclusion of Theorem \ref{existence thm nerz} holds for $g_t$.
 The difficult step when proving that $I=[0,1]$ is to show that $I$ is open.
-To this end, C.~Nerz notes that the stability operator \eqref{stability operator} of large, centered constant mean curvature spheres with non-vanishing Hawking mass is invertible, even if $(M,g)$ is only asymptotically flat; see \cite[Proposition 4.7]{Nerz}.
-In Lemma \ref{g expansion}, we supply a geometric reason for this invertibility. \\ Moreover, using the same kind of continuity argument, C.~Nerz observes that the leaves of the foliation from Theorem \ref{existence thm nerz} are asymptotically symmetric provided $(M,g)$ satisfies the weak Regge-Teitelboim conditions \eqref{RT Nerz}.
+To this end, C.~Nerz notes that the stability operator \eqref{stability operator} of large, centered constant mean curvature spheres with nonvanishing Hawking mass is invertible, even if $(M,g)$ is only asymptotically flat; see \cite[Proposition 4.7]{Nerz}.
+In Lemma \ref{g expansion}, we provide a geometric explanation for this invertibility. \\ Moreover, using the same kind of continuity argument, C.~Nerz observes that the leaves of the foliation in Theorem \ref{existence thm nerz} are asymptotically symmetric provided $(M,g)$ satisfies the weak Regge-Teitelboim conditions \eqref{RT Nerz}.
 This step should be compared to Lemma \ref{u odd lemma}.
 To establish Theorem \ref{com nerz thm}, C.~Nerz goes on to prove that